jsully1996/Data_Analytics_Projects/Crime_in_Vancouver/README.md

 * Most online APIs that generate such geocode such parameters do not permit Big Data processing i.e. they limit the amount of requests.
 Offline ones do not narrow down a parameter as is desired for our exercise, usually returning a city or wherabouts as the minutest identification.
 To overcome this problem, we are obliged to build our own tree-like datastructure and retain it into memory.
 This way we can store a large amount of parameters through reverse-geocoding with a rather insignificant number of requests to the API. (although still running in tens of thousands.)

 * To train our Spark ML model, we realized that our sample dataset was heavily skewed.
 Majority of reported crimes occur in a single neighbourhood.
 Whether this is data discrepancy or actually so, our initial model turned out to be heavily biased - predicting all future crime to be taking place in the same neighbourhood.
-We were able to resolve bias by using methods such as assigning class weights and structure annotation to increase the accuracy of our model from a measly 24% to 68%.
+We were able to resolve bias by using methods such as assigning class weights and using LogisticRegressionWithLBFGS (which utilizes L-BFGS instead of the traditional Stochastic Gradient Descent) to increase the accuracy of our model from a measly 24% to 68%.